 Thirteen spectacular months of exploration and around $10,000 later–I flew home.
 See A year on the Road: A reflection.

 Naturally, after a few months working and living with my parents, the lure of the nomadic life was just too strong for me to resist.
 I made the decision to enroll in a TEFL Course in Cambodia, which lead me to move to Vietnam, and the beautifully hectic Saigon.
 See: There is no cure for Wanderlust and Coming this November …

 Now three years later, I still live a life of travel.

-This site is to serve as both a log of my travels for my family and friends who’d like to keep tabs on me–and to travel with me “vicariously” –and as a log of a deeper, more personal project.
-A project in which I push myself; to improve my writing, to learn Spanish, and ultimately to leave my comfort zone.
+It serves as a log of my travels for my family and friends who’d like to keep tabs on me–and to travel with me “vicariously” –and as a deeper, more personal project.

 When I took my first trip to Central America, I met 18 year old Europeans who had been traveling for months making their way north from Argentina, and I figured they had to be wealthy to be able to travel like this.
 However, I was wrong.
 They just figured it out….